Skip to content

 Are you a returning British or Irish Citizen?

-If you are a British citizen (or in some cases, a Commonwealth citizen with long residence) you have a ‘right of abode' in the UK.
-The ‘right of abode’ is a term used in the law about your status.
-It means you are free from all immigration controls and have the right to live and work in the UK without any restrictions.
+If you are a British citizen, you are free from all immigration controls and have the right to live and work in the UK without any restrictions.
+This also means you have a ‘right to reside’.

-Irish citizens (unlike other foreign nationals) enjoy a unique status in UK law and do not require leave to enter or remain in the UK even though the UK has left the EU.
-(This also means for housing purposes you are not counted as being ‘subject to immigration control’.)
+Irish citizens (unlike other foreign nationals) do not require leave to enter or remain in the UK even though the UK has left the EU.
+(This also means for housing and benefit purposes you are not counted as being ‘subject to immigration control’ and have a ‘right to reside’.)

 Are you the family member of a British Citizen?

-Different rules apply regarding your rights to housing and/or benefits if you are the family member of a British citizen.
+Different rules apply regarding your rights to housing and/or benefits if you are the family member of a British or Irish citizen.

 Other British nationals and Commonwealth citizens